mattermost/docs/source/install/self-managed-changelog.md

  - Under ``ServiceSettings`` in ``config.json``:
    - Added ``EnableInlineLatex`` to add support for inline Latex rendering.
  - Under ``JobSettings`` in ``config.json``
    - Added ``CleanupJobsThresholdDays``.
-This defines the time gap in hours beyond which older jobs will be removed.
+This defines the time gap in days beyond which older jobs will be removed.
 Default is -1 which means the feature is disabled.
 Setting to 0 will clean all completed jobs.

 #### Database Changes
  - Extended the maximum size to 256 characters for the following database columns: